geoserver/geoserver/doc/en/user/source/data/webadmin/workspaces.rst

 * The :guilabel:`Welcome` message is used as an introduction in the welcome page header for this workspace.

-* The :guilabel:`Organization` name and :guilabel:`Online Resource` are combined to form a organization link in the welcome page header for this workspace.
+* The :guilabel:`Organization` name and :guilabel:`Online Resource` are combined to form an organization link in the welcome page header for this workspace.

 .. figure:: img/workspace_orgaization.png